benborgers/www/posts/bu-essays.md

 tags: applying-to-college
 ---

-*I wrote and submitted these essays, but ended up not needing them because I got accepted early decision to [Tufts](/posts/tufts-essays).*
+*I wrote and submitted these essays, but ended up not needing them because I got accepted Early Decision to [Tufts](/posts/tufts-essays).*

 # What about being a student at Boston University most excites you?
 <!-- 250 words -->